The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Running a large construction project requires considerable effort and must be properly organized and staffed.
 In general, very marginal contingency was used in planning the SVD construction activities, resulting in an often slipping schedule.
 Expert person-power was limited and there were many cases of single points of failure, namely operations that could be performed only by a single person.
 Preliminary risk assessment should be given serious consideration, to facilitate a timely and correct completion of the project.
 Ensuring a correct design requires great attention to detail, as well as a continuous internal and external review process.
 For instance, the initial design of the SVD had some serious mechanical incompatibilities.
 As another example, the Layer 3 cooling design was discovered to be insufficient very late in the process, thanks to simulations and a test mockup, leading to a last minute retrofit to avoid excessive temperature gradients.
 As a general observation, spares were insufficient at all levels, from the individual component to the complete ladder.
 Although the additional cost and effort needed for spares is sometimes difficult to justify, having a significant number of spares makes the project much more resilient to problems, such that it is more likely to be completed in time.

-\lvlonesection{Environmental and radiation monitoring} { }
+\lvlonesection{Environmental and Radiation Monitoring} { }

-A safe operation of the vertex detector (\acrshort{SVD} and \acrshort{PXD}) requires continuous and reliable monitoring of its environmental parameters, in particular radiation dose rates, temperature, and humidity.
+Safe operation of the vertex detector (\acrshort{SVD} and \acrshort{PXD}) requires continuous and reliable monitoring of its environmental parameters, in particular radiation dose rates, temperature, and humidity.
 If their values happen to be outside accepted limits, an interlock system, independent of the computer network and of the slow control software, must be able to promptly shut down the power supplies as well as to notify the central interlock system of the experiment.
 Environmental and radiation monitoring were introduced at a late stage in the \acrshort{VXD} design.
 The solutions successfully adopted are briefly described here, including the requirements, the design and construction at INFN Trieste, and the installation at KEK.

-The radiation from beam losses is monitored by a system based on diamond detectors, which generates also beam-abort requests to SuperKEKB in case of excessive beam losses; this function is essential to prevent severe local radiation damage to VXD parts.
+The radiation from beam losses is monitored by a system based on diamond detectors, that also generates beam-abort requests to SuperKEKB in case of excessive beam losses; this function is essential to prevent severe local radiation damage to VXD parts.
 This system is described in section~\ref{sec:radmon_ba}.

-Temperature is monitored by \acrfull{NTC} thermistors at the inlets and outlets of the SVD cooling pipes and by Bragg-type \acrfull{FOS} close to the SVD front-end \acrshort{ASIC}s, as described in section~\ref{sec:temp_mon}.
+Temperature is monitored by \acrfull{NTC} thermistors at the inlets and outlets of the SVD cooling pipes and by Bragg-type \acrfullpl{FOS} close to the SVD front-end \acrshort{ASIC}s, as described in section~\ref{sec:temp_mon}.

-The dew point of the residual humidity in the dry nitrogen circulating in the VXD volume is kept under control via ``sniffing pipes'' connected to external sensors.
+The dew point of the residual humidity in the dry nitrogen circulating in the VXD volume is kept under control via ``sniffing pipes'' connected to external humidity sensors.
 As explained in section~\ref{sec:humid_mon}, this is essential to prevent condensation or ice formation on parts of the SVD cooling system, based on dual-phase CO$_{2}$ circulating in thin pipes (section~\ref{sec:mech1}).

 Section~\ref{sec:hard_interlock} describes the \acrfull{PLC}-based hardwired interlock system, which protects both SVD and PXD by disabling their power supplies when local and general \belletwo\ environmental conditions exceed acceptable limits.